MarcusNyne/unzip-files/README.md

 Installation is made easy by running "install_windows.bat".
 This batch file creates a virtual environment in the project folder.

-## Batch Execution
+## Configuration Parameters

-If "unzipfiles.py" is run without any command-line arguments, the the "unzip-files.ini" is used to drive execution.
+**m9lib** applications are configuration-driven.
+Supported parameters can be found in the ini file "unzip-files.ini".

-The ini section `[UnzipFilesControl]` contains global configuration.
+The INI section `[UnzipFilesControl]` is called the *"control-section"* and contains application-level configuration.
 - **Logfile**: optional path to where to create a log file; when not specified, only prints to console
-- **Execute**: a section id (or list of section ids) to execute; can also specify "UnzipFiles" to execute defined commands
+- **Execute**: a command id (or list of command ids) to execute

 Command sections are named `[UnzipFiles:<id>]`.
-You may define as many command sections as you would like, with different ids.
-Then, use **Execute** under `[UnzipFilesControl]` to select the commands to execute.
+You may define as many command sections as you would like, then use **Execute** under `[UnzipFilesControl]` to select the commands to execute.
 - **FolderPath**: folder to search for ZIP files
 - **RecurseFolders**: when *True*, scan all subfolders under **FolderPath** to find ZIP files
 - **ExtractFolder**: folder where to extract files.
 Defaults to location of the ZIP file
 - **CreateSubFolder**: when *True*, a subfolder with the name of the ZIP file is created before extracting files
 - **CleanFolder**: folder where ZIP file will move after successfully extracting files.
 If not specified, ZIP file is left in place

-If "unzip-files.py" or "unzipfiles.bat" are called with a command section id as a single parameter, the configuration file will be used for execution, and the identified section id will be executed.
-This overrides the "target" specified by **Execute**.
+A `*default` section is provided that offers default settings for any section named `UnzipFiles`.
+This setting is only used when it is not available in the command section being executed.

 ```ini
 [UnzipFilesControl]